 Our programs are designed to nurture curious minds and enrich lives through a child-centered, hands-on curriculum.
-At AMS, children are encouraged to create, explore, and discover at their own pace.
-Through direct experience, they develop curiosity, confidence, and a lifelong love of learning.
+At AMS, children are guided to explore, create, and discover while being challenged appropriately at their level, developing curiosity, confidence, and a lifelong love of learning.
 Montessori education is dynamic and engaging, inspiring academic excellence while fostering independence, creativity, and practical life skills.

 Primary Program